Decision Trees

 The provided image is an excellent example of a Decision Tree (DT) model, a fundamental concept in machine learning.
 On the left is the training data table, which contains several features (age, income, student, credit_rating) and a target variable (buys_computer).
 The goal is to predict whether a person will buy a computer based on their characteristics.

-, it then checks if they are a student.
+For example, to predict if a person buys a computer, the tree first checks their age.
+If their age is <=30, it then checks if they are a student.
 If they are a student, the tree predicts "yes" (they will buy a computer).
 This process of recursively partitioning the data based on the most informative features is the core mechanism of decision tree algorithms, such as the ID3 method by Quinlan mentioned in the image.

 Geometric interpretation